Softmod: PlayStation 5

 The PlayStation 5 has ways to achieve a softmod.
-They rely on a userland exploit, which can be either WebKit vulnerabilities in the PS5 Web Browser, a specially crafted Blu-ray disc, or a savegame exploit, that is combined with a kernel (and optionally hypervisor) exploit.
+They rely on a userland exploit as the entry point, which can be either WebKit vulnerabilities in the PS5 Web Browser, a specially crafted Blu-ray disc, a modified media app, or a savegame exploit.
+All models of PS5 can be softmodded.
 They are all tether exploits meaning they have to be performed every time the console is powered on, although some exploits may be persisted using rest mode.